pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 #### Reference ECT — Edge Case Taxonomy

-The LLM MUST apply only categories relevant to the target system and behavior under audit.
+The LLM MUST apply every taxonomy category that is relevant to the target system and audited behavior, and MUST omit categories that are not relevant.

 - **Valid Input / Valid Action**: Ordinary valid cases and meaningful variants
     - empty / non-empty prior state,